| The Ukrainian Bird Ringing Centre

 bird ringing was most active in 1970s and 1980s.
 In particular,

 389343 birds were banded in 1983 and 309021 in 1984.
+In the middle of XX century in

 Ukraine, natural reserves became the main areas of bird banding.